adfinis/limesurvey-theme/README.md

 # AdSy Limesurvey Theme

+How to use:

+Dowload AdSy_Theme.zip, by clicking on the file and then Download.

-To use the Theme, Upload the AdSy_Theme.zip into the LimeSurvey Templates section.
+Upload the zip to LimeSurvey, by pressing Import at the Template section.